Extenuating Circumstances (Taught Programmes) - 2022/23

 (b) A serious short-term illness, accident or mental health crisis (of a nature which, in an employment context, would have permitted a sick-leave absence);

-(c) A disability or long-term health condition (for which adjustments may already be formally in place) worsening either temporarily or on a more enduring basis, or which has been exacerbated by the reported circumstances (where reasonable adjustments provided include ‘renegotiated deadlines due to disability related reasons’, extension requests of up to 5 working days can be submitted without further supporting evidence).
+(c) A disability or long-term health condition (for which adjustments may already be formally in place) worsening either temporarily or on a more enduring basis, or which has been exacerbated by the reported circumstances (where reasonable adjustments provided include ‘7 calendar day extension via Extenuating Circumstances process', extension requests of 7 calendar days can be submitted without further supporting evidence).

 (d) A long-term health condition where reasonable adjustments have been applied for but are not yet in place and where the responsibility for the delay lies with the University;